FirelyTeam/firely-docs/vonk/configuration/logsettings.rst

 Log settings
 ============

-Vonk uses `Serilog <https://serilog.net/>`__ for logging.
+Firely Server uses `Serilog <https://serilog.net/>`__ for logging.
 The logging settings are controlled in json configuration files called ``logsettings(.*).json``.
 The files are read in a hierarchy, exactly like the :ref:`appsettings files <configure_levels>` are.
-Vonk comes with default settings in ``logsettings.default.json``.
-You can adjust the way Vonk logs its information by overriding these default settings in ``logsettings.json`` or ``logsettings.instance.json``.
+Firely Server comes with default settings in ``logsettings.default.json``.
+You can adjust the way Firely Server logs its information by overriding these default settings in ``logsettings.json`` or ``logsettings.instance.json``.
 You need to create this file yourself.

 Alternatively you can control :ref:`configure_envvar_log`.

-Vonk by default does nog log any Patient Health Information data, regardless of the level of the log.
+Firely Server by default does nog log any Patient Health Information data, regardless of the level of the log.
 The only PHI part that can be included in the log is the User Name, when running with Smart authorization (so the user is identified) and including this part in the outputTemplate (see below).

 .. _configure_log_level: